TheOnly8Z/combine_evo/README.md

 **Standard Weaponry**: Armored soldiers use the same weapons as regular soldiers.

 **External Bodyplates**: Synthetic armor worn on the chest, shoulders and thighs.
 When the armor is shot, it can withstand some damage and prevent flinching, but will eventually break.
+The chestpiece can only protect from the front.
 The armor is especially resistant to buckshot rounds and melee attacks, but cannot defend against against explosives, headshots, crossbow bolts, and physics-based damage.

 ### Tactics